 - A van is speeding and fails to stop in time to avoid a cyclist who is crossing at a toucan crossing

 If another road user was at fault for the accident that caused your injuries, you may be eligible to make a road traffic accident claim.
-Below, we have included statistics on how frequently bicycle accidents occur; however if you would like further insight, then speak with a member of our team.
+Contact our advisors today if you have any questions, such as ‘I was knocked off my bicycle in a road traffic accident; could I make a claim?’.

 Bicycle Accident Statistics